If you have specific questions not included above, please contact Competitive@BrooksideSoccer.org.

 Winter game locations will depend on the league selected by coach, with most being in the Overland Park area.

 Winter practice moves indoors to TeamWork Sports in Waldo.
-Most competitive teams practice only one day per week in the winter, with off-weeks for holidays.
+Most competitive teams practice only one hour on one day per week in the winter, with off-weeks for holidays.
 Game schedules will depend on the league and session the team chooses for indoor or outdoor soccer or futsal.